tomzx/blog.tomrochette.com-content/agi/intelligence/article.md

 ## Relative to your own
 ### Below
 * Recognition of errors made in the past
+* Cannot resolve problems one can
+* Solves problem more slowly

 ### In the same range
 * Problem resolution in which there is trade-off between the solutions (no real winner)
+* Similar efficiency in problem resolution

 ### Over
 * Recognition of more effective solutions to similarly faced problems
+* Ability to resolve problems one cannot resolve himself
+* Solve problems faster

 # Measuring intelligence
 * Factors of interest in the formula
 	* Memory
 	* Speed

+# Indicators of human intelligence
+* Tries to improve the intelligence of others
+* Listening instead of talking
+	* Absorb as much information as possible
+	* Do not show what they might not know
+* Know about a wide variety of topics
+* Have hidden abilities that may only be used when necessary
+* Do not attempt to make others look stupid
+* Do not dwell on things when they go wrong, as they can always be corrected

 # Quotes